 EXP

-The EXP function returns the mathematical constant e raised to the power of a given number.
-In simpler terms, it calculates the exponential value of a specified exponent.
+The EXP function returns the constant e raised to the power of a given number.
+It calculates the exponential value of a specified exponent.

 Try out EXP